pasqualerossi/42-Exams/README.md

 > Reason: the more the code is to human language, the easier it is to read and understand.

 :three: Try to follow the 42 Norminette rules as much as possible, so none of the following: for, do, switch, case, goto, etc
-> Reason: tt's what we're taught as 42 Students, so you shouldn't have to learn something new for the exams, leave that for the projects.
+> Reason: it's what we're taught as 42 Students, so you shouldn't have to learn something new for the exams, leave that for the projects.

 :four: Try not to have a function and/or main be too long and instead create break it into another function instead
 > Reason: see :one: and :two: above 🔼